 And there are others like the pop-ups or the full-page ads which block you when you land on web pages of some popular large-traffic websites.
 You may have to manually close these ads, and some of them are programmed to again open a related window even as you click on the Close button.
 Such advertisements are intrusive ads.
 You have to leave what you were doing, to close these ads.
 These ads, which pay a lot, can be very irritating and are used by websites whose focus making more money, rather than providing you with quality content.
 The cost of such intrusive and annoying ads can be very high, says Microsoft Research.

-Surfers vs Online Advertisers vs Ad blockers vs Publishers
+Surfers vs. Online Advertisers vs. Ad blockers vs. Publishers War

 Maintaining websites needs money.
 While sometimes the main aim of a website is to make money, there are many bloggers who do it just for passion and dissemination of information.
-In either case, once the sites become popular and traffic increases, there are maintenance costs – if not anything, the domain name and hosting costs to begin with.
-Then come Authors fees, SEO, software costs, freeware developments fees, CDN expenses and so on.
+In either case, once the sites become popular and traffic increases, there are maintenance costs – if not anything, the domain name and hosting costs, to begin with.
+Then come Authors fees, SEO, software costs, freeware development fees, CDN expenses, Web firewall & antivirus costs and so on.
 The list could be endless.
 Of course, many of these are available free on the internet, like the WordPress blogging platform, but others require money.
 The website income thus helps support the website, the owner as well as his family.
+Now if a user visits a website and reads the content for free, some say that this could well be compared to seeing a movie in a theater without buying a ticket!

 The web surfer does not care about these things.
 He/she just wants information free and without any clutter.
 His argument typically is What appears on my desktop is my business, and I am not here to see your crappy ads – not realizing that the information he is reading has cost money to someone to generate and display.
 There are people who want information and use the Internet for a purpose.
 From students to teachers to researchers to people looking to find solutions to different problems including Windows – everyone searches for information on different blogs and websites.